dcurtis/markdown-mark/README.md

 # The Markdown Mark
 Use this mark to identify Markdown.
 It should be used to identify user input areas which support Markdown-compiled HTML output or to identify general Markdown support.
 If you are unable to use an image to display the Markdown Mark, use this unicode approximation: __[M⬇]__.
 See "Usage".

-The raster files included in this repository have been carefully [pixel-fitted](https://dcurt.is/pixel-fitting) and are designed to be presented at precisely the resolutions indicated.
-Changing the display sizes of the raster files could lead to unintentional antialiasing.

 This mark was designed by [Dustin Curtis](https://twitter.com/dcurtis). [https://dustincurtis.com](https://dustincurtis.com)

 Markdown was invented by John Gruber. [http://daringfireball.net/projects/markdown](http://daringfireball.net/projects/markdown)

 Important contributions to the Markdown Mark were provided by Mac Tyler. [http://mactyler.com](http://mactyler.com)

-*If you are able to contribute additional format facsimiles of the included Photoshop reference document, please submit them as pull requests to the [Markdown Mark repository on Github](https://github.com/dcurtis/markdown-mark).*
+*If you are able to contribute additional format facsimiles of the included reference documents, please submit them as pull requests to the [Markdown Mark repository on GitHub](https://github.com/dcurtis/markdown-mark).*

 ## Specification